 Creating smiles since 1952

-Memphis Kiddie Park has been putting smiles on children’s faces since 1952.
-We offer 11 amusement rides for children, a concession stand, and miniature golf course.
-We are truly a landmark of the Greater Cleveland area serving generations of area children.
+Memphis Kiddie Park has specialized in putting smiles on children’s faces since 1952.
+We offer 11 amusement rides designed especially for our young customers, a concession stand, and an 18-hole miniature golf course for the whole family.
+Generations of families have made Memphis Kiddie Park a landmark in the Greater Cleveland area by including us in their summer tradition for more than 70 years.

 Memphis Kiddie Park opened on May 28, 1952.
 It was designed and built by Stuart Wintner, a native Clevelander.
 In its second year of operation, Bill Applegarth came to Memphis Kiddie Park as a ride operator.
 The next year he became manager.
 Both Stuart, with his wife Lanny, and Bill, with his wife Delores, continued to run the Park together until their respective retirements.
-And the family tradition lives on.
-Now operated by Stuart and Lanny’s son and his wife, Russell and Elli, and overseen by Bill and Delores’ son-in-law, Mike, Memphis Kiddie Park continues to carry on much as it did when it first opened.
+After more than 70 years, Memphis Kiddie Park is still owned and operated by the next generations of their families.